Deepti uses her consulting and environmental background to counsel clients on ESG-related matters across industry sectors.

-Deepti supports clients across industry sectors in a variety of matters relating to international regulations, corporate social responsibility, supply chain, product stewardship, and renewables while also assisting with litigation related to various environmental statutes.
-Deepti’s regulatory work involves tracking federal, state, and local EHS laws to keep clients apprised of changes in their responsibilities.
+Deepti works with clients in a variety of matters relating to international regulations, corporate social responsibility, sustainability, supply chain, product stewardship, green marketing, due diligence and reporting requirements, and the circular economy.
+Her regulatory work involves tracking international, federal, state, and local EHS and ESG laws to anticipate changes in client responsibilities and direct corporate decision-making such that her clients can stay ahead of competitors.
 Deepti works closely in advising clients on topics related to waste with a particular focus on multilateral environmental agreements including the Basel Convention.
 Her international experience focuses on the circular economy, international and federal laws related to waste recycling and disposal, plastics, the United Nations Framework Convention on Climate Change (UNFCCC)/Paris Agreement, tax incentives for environmental projects, and carbon trading.

-She is dedicated to pro bono service handling matters relating to immigration/asylum, fisheries disputes, green certifications, tribal citizenship, conservation, and disaster relief and resiliency.
+Deepti is dedicated to pro bono service handling matters relating to immigration/asylum, fisheries disputes, green certifications, tribal citizenship, conservation, urban farming, and disaster relief and resiliency.
+She is also part of the Environmental Law Institute’s (ELI) Emerging Leaders Initiative where she has opportunities to learn from current leaders in the environmental law space and network with her peers who will lead the future of environmental law.

 - Indiana University (B.S., with Honors, 2016)